stackforge/puppet-openstack-cloud/README.md

 Overview
 --------

-The Openstack Puppet Modules are a flexible Puppet implementation capable of configuring the core [Openstack](http://docs.openstack.org/) services:
+The OpenStack Puppet Modules are a flexible Puppet implementation capable of configuring the core [OpenStack](http://docs.openstack.org/) services:

 * Nova (compute)
 * Glance (image)